FAQ (Frequently Asked Questions) on Intelligence

 -

-A child’s IQ score is a robust predictor of future socioeconomic status,
+A child’s IQ score is a robust predictor of future socioeconomic status.

 -

-It also correlates strongly with educational attainment,
+It correlates strongly with educational attainment.

 -